awsdocs/aws-security-hub-user-guide/doc_source/controls-overall-status.md

 + **Failed** – Indicates that at least one finding has a `Compliance.Status` of `FAILED`\.
 + **Unknown** – Indicates that at least one finding has a `Compliance.Status` of `WARNING` or `NOT_AVAILABLE`\.
 No findings are `FAILED`\.
 + **No data** – Indicates that there are no findings for the control\.
 For example, a new control has this status until it begins to generate findings\.
 A control also has this status if all of the findings are `SUPPRESSED`\.
 + **Disabled** – Indicates that the control is deactivated in the current account and Region\.
 This means that no security checks are currently being performed for this control is this account and Region\.
+However, a disabled control may have a value for `Compliance.Status` for up to 24 hours after disablement\.